 Committed to excellence in education and research, and highly supportive of our students, we enable our students to develop language expertise and intercultural competence, so important in today’s Ireland, the EU and beyond.
 A degree in German Studies opens a world of opportunities and the widest possible range of career options.

-Mary Immaculate College is the only third-level institution in Ireland to offer German Studies as part of a degree for Primary Teaching, as well as a subject within the Liberal Arts degree.
+Mary Immaculate College is the only third-level institution in Ireland to offer German Studies as part of a degree for Primary Teaching, and as a full subject within the Liberal Arts degree (for beginners and advanced learners of German).
 In deciding to study this subject, you are joining a vibrant community of teachers and researchers.
 We have a strong track record of Irish and international postgraduate students successfully completing MA and PhD degrees by research.
 Graduates also have the opportunity to register for a taught postgraduate programme, offered in conjunction with the University of Limerick.

 A fundamental aspect of German Studies at MIC is that our courses allow for a close working relationship between staff and students.
 Staff include native speakers of German on Assistantships who run a Film Club and organise other extra-curricular activities.
 Our students enjoy a high level of individual attention and support throughout their studies at MIC.
 This has been reflected in results which have given many of our graduates access to prestigious postgraduate programmes, scholarships and excellent career prospects, even in a difficult economic climate.

 We take part in Erasmus and other international exchange programmes.
 Students have access to these at undergraduate and postgraduate level, and will meet international students from different German-speaking countries, France, Poland, the US and many other countries in their lectures.
 We actively support students in the application process for international scholarships.